-Whether you have yet to go wedding dress shopping or have already decided on your dream dress, you don’t want to overlook this one thing: the train.
+Whether you have yet to go wedding dress shopping or have already decided on your dream dress, you don’t want to overlook this one thing in the wedding planning process: the train.

 The train of your wedding dress can impact everything from how easy it is to walk down the aisle to how low you can get on the dance floor.
-But if your heart is set on a long train, you don’t have to sacrifice your dance moves for your dream dress or vice versa—you just need to prepare a little.
+But if your heart is set on a bridal dress with a long train, you don’t have to sacrifice your dance moves for your dream dress or vice versa—you just need to prepare a little.

-If you’ll be donning a heavy wedding dress train, we’ll show you what steps you need to take to ensure you can dance the night away in style.
+If you’ll be donning a heavy wedding dress train, we’ll show you what steps you need to take to ensure you can dance the night away in your perfect dress.

 Before you click away, let us explain.
 We’re not saying the way to dance with a train is to alter it away.
 However, there are a few simple alterations your seamstress can make that will make it easier to dance in your wedding dress when the time comes.